bislara/code-n-stitch/README.md

 # CODE and STITCH

 This is a collection of small projects which are awesome and might help a developer or add a little fun in life.
-This is an open repository ❤️.I would love to see people contributing to it.
+This is an open repository.
+I would love to see people contributing to it.

 ---